CXWlhm/NI-PCIe6376-Data-Acquisition-Under-External-Trigger/README.md

 Copyright (C) 2019  Xiongwei Cui (cuixiongwei@yahoo.com)

+These two codes or programs have been validated in the study of the article "A Lab-scale Experiment Approach to the Measurement of Wall Pressure from Near-Field under Water Explosions by a Hopkinson bar".

 This program is free software; you can redistribute it and/or modify it.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITU or FITNESS FOR A PARTICULAR PURPOSE.This program is free software; you can redistribute it and/or modify it.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITU or FITNESS FOR A PARTICULAR PURPOSE.